ellysh/video-game-bots/ClickerBots/example.md

 ## Lineage 2 Overview

 Now we will write a simple clicker bot for a popular MMORPG game Lineage 2.
 It will help us to apply in a practice the knowledge and approaches that have been already acquired.
 Gameplay of Lineage 2 is a very typical for RPG genre.
 Player should select one of the available characters before starting to play.
 Then you should complete quests and hunt monsters to achieve new skills, extract resources and buy new items.
-Player is able to communicate and cooperate with other players during all game process.
+Player is able to communicate and to cooperate with other players during all game process.
 Other players able to assist you in your activity or hamper you in achieving your goals.
 This feature encourage you to develop your character faster that helps you to resist the interference of other players.
 You will be able to participate in "team vs team" battles when you achieve a high level of your character.
 These massive events are a main attraction of the game.

 The most straightforward way to improve your character is hunting monsters.
 You will get experience points to improve your skills, gold to buy new items and random resources after killing a monster.
 We will focus on automation this process as one that allows to develop a player's character in the comprehensive manner.
 Also there are other ways to develop a character like trading, fishing, crafting new items and completing quests.